 Repurposing content is about packaging the same message in a variety of different ways and media, adjusting it to distinct audiences and posting it through different channels with different keywords to expose it to as wide an audience as possible.

 Here are seven great ways to repurpose your content:

 1. Turn PowerPoint decks into video presentations.
 According to Dr. James McQuivey, one minute of video is equivalent to 1.8 million words (check out this video interview with Dr. McQuivey regarding the way that digital media – including video – can help small businesses connect with their consumers.).
 Video engages multiple senses from the audience, making them better absorb and remember information while stimulating conversion.
 Use a screen capturing software, PowerPoint, GoToWebinar or WebEx to record your presentations and share them online in a video format.
-Have your seen our latest video?
-Check it out here!

 2. Break up a long white paper or article into a series of blogs.
 Depending on your arrangement with individual publications, there are many ways to take key concepts from a long article and turn them into several blog posts.
 It is also easy to customize this content for a different industry with new examples, but the same core message.

 3. Use your old PR and blogs to lead nurturing campaigns.
 To develop relationships with prospects you need to introduce multi-touch communications.
 Keeping the conversation continuously valuable and interesting for prospects is an art and any quality content can be helpful.

 4. Turn your new product web pages into press releases.
 New product releases are always exciting to share with your market.
 As soon as you develop a web page to describe your new product and its value, don't be shy to use this content to announce the new product and get your target market excited about it.

 5. Repurpose offline content for online use.
 For example, you can convert your trade show materials and presentations into press releases or blogs.